marcinklimek/marcinklimek.github.io/content/posts/laborki.md

 > Ref:
 > - [What Every Programmer Should Know About Memory](https://akkadia.org/drepper/cpumemory.pdf)

+## Nomenklatura

+Level 1 data cache - 48 kB, 12 way, 64 sets, 64 B line size, latency 5, per core

+1. 48 kB: The size of the L1 data cache is 48 kilobytes.
+This is the total amount of data that can be stored in the cache.
+Smaller caches are faster but can store less data, while larger caches can store more data but may be slower.

+2. 12 way: This refers to the cache's associativity, which determines how cache lines can be mapped to cache sets.
+In a 12-way associative cache, each cache set can hold 12 different cache lines.
+Higher associativity can reduce the likelihood of cache conflicts (when multiple cache lines map to the same cache set), but may increase access latency.

+3. 64 sets: The cache is divided into 64 sets.
+Each set can store multiple cache lines, as determined by the cache's associativity (in this case, 12-way).

+4. 64 B line size: The size of each cache line is 64 bytes.
+When data is fetched from the main memory, it is brought into the cache in blocks called cache lines.
+A larger cache line size can improve spatial locality (the likelihood that nearby memory locations will be accessed), but may also result in more unused data being fetched.

+5. Latency 5: The cache latency is 5 clock cycles.
+This is the time it takes for the processor to access data stored in the L1 cache.

+6. Per core: This specification is for an L1 data cache that is dedicated to each core in a multicore processor.
+Each core has its own L1 data cache, which can help improve performance by reducing contention for cache resources between cores.

+## Ćwiczenie

 Celem tego ćwiczenia jest napisanie prostego programu w języku C, który alokuje blok pamięci, zapisuje wartości do tego bloku i odczytuje wartości z tego bloku.